INFO-698-InfoSci-Capstone/pose-estimation-dl/README.md

 - **analysis/**
   Contains all analysis-related materials:
-  - `docs/` – User guides, technical documentation, and workflow instructions.
+  - `docs/` – Technical User guides, technical documentation, and workflow instructions (!!
+Most important for those who want to know how we got to this point, and how you would too)
-  - `logs/` – Weekly/bi-weekly logs using the Rose/Bud/Thorn model for project tracking and reflection.
+  - `logs/` – Weekly/bi-weekly logs using the Rose/Bud/Thorn model for project tracking and reflection (This was primarily for the projects' creators to track progress for class credit)
-  - `data/` – Data used for analysis, including raw and derived datasets.
+  - `data/` – Data used for analysis, including raw and derived datasets. (this is primarily empty - this project was largely absent of datasets.
+The data we were working with was particularly large considering it was video data, and efforts are being made to get that into large file storage)
-  - `dockerfiles/` – Dockerfiles for building reproducible computational environments.
+  - `dockerfiles/` – Dockerfiles for building reproducible computational environments. (this is another important one, considering the bulk of the project's objective was to containerize these applications into stable, user friendly workflow environments.
+This includes the current working and deployed dockerfiles, archived ppast iterations, and developmental future enhancements
   - `notes/` – Supplementary notes, link collections, and workflow tips.
+Essentially a scratchpad
+  - `terraform/` - Files pertaining to terraform and infrastructure as code, specifically for cacao, which allows us to make predefined templates for users to interact with our tools via jetstream.

 - **src/**
   Source code for scripts and pipelines used in the project.